AnarDocs/LibSocWiki/pages/Libertarian_Parenting.md

-**Libertarian Parenting** or **Libertarian Childrearing**refers to the parenting strategies advocated for by [libertarian socialists](Libertarian_Socialism "wikilink") to allow for the creation of children who accept freedom and responsibility.
+**Libertarian Parenting** or **Libertarian Childrearing**refers to the parenting strategies advocated for by [libertarian socialists](Libertarian_Socialism.md "wikilink") to allow for the creation of children who accept freedom and responsibility.
 The basic principles can be summed up as follows: Get rid of authority, moralism, and the desire to “improve” and “civilise” children.
 Allow them to be